alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 Antagonistic parent relationships, derogatory statements, and rejection of the other parent contribute in the long run to negative consequences.
 Children suffer when parents argue, and they feel guilty for negative feelings between their parents.
 A lack of civility and coordination between parents may also lead to loyalty conflicts among the children.<sup>21</sup>

-in a quantitative review of literature, sociologist Paul R. Amato examined the possible effects on children several years after a divorce.
+In a quantitative review of literature, sociologist Paul R. Amato examined the possible effects on children several years after a divorce.
 The studies compared children of married parents with those who experienced divorce at different ages.
 The investigators followed these children into later childhood and adolescence, assessing their academic achievement as well as their emotions and behavior, such as delinquency, self-concept, and social relationships. on average, the studies found only very small differences on all these measures between children of divorced parents and those from intact families, suggesting that the variance between these two groups may not always be as statistically significant as we may think.<sup>22</sup>

 It is worthy of note, however, that while many studies demonstrate that divorce is devastating to everyone involved, especially to children, other studies indicate that divorce must be viewed as a process of transitions and perspectives for the entire family.
 E. Mavis Hetherington discovered that familial interactions will affect the outcomes of divorce and remarriage and variations of outcomes must be acknowledged.
 If one does not believe that there is hope for children of divorce, then one fails to take into account God’s ability to heal and to help individuals overcome their past.
 Another perspective of hope is that in many cases young adults who experienced their parents’ divorce often develop strengths and resiliencies that others without that familiarity do not have.
 There are also indications that in certain instances the current generation of young adults, having suffered through their parents’ divorce, may work to find ways to avoid a similar fate.<sup>23</sup>